paulchoisel/wav2SFZ/docs/04-Importing_the_result.md

 ![musescore_instruments](images/musescore_instruments.png)

- - Add as many organs as there are instruments in the MusicXML file
+ - Add as many voices as there are instruments in the MusicXML file

 For example, in this MusicXML, there are two instruments
 ![musicxml_two_instruments](images/musicxml_two_instruments.png)